CSV Editor

 Row and Column Actions

-Section titled “Row and Column Actions”The CSV Editor includes context menus for the two main structural operations:
+Section titled “Row and Column Actions”The CSV Editor includes context menus and direct table interactions for structural changes:

 - Row actions are available from the table body and let you insert or delete rows.

-- Column actions are available from the header and let you insert, rename, or delete columns.
+- Column actions are available from the header and let you insert, rename, delete, or reorder columns.

 This makes it possible to reshape CSV data without dropping down to raw text editing.